Eritrean War of Independence: Background

 The Italians colonised Eritrea in 1882 and ruled it until 1941.
-In 1936, Italy invaded Ethiopia and declared it part of their colonial empire, which they called Italian East Africa.
+In 1935, Italy invaded Ethiopia and declared it part of their colonial empire, which they called Italian East Africa.
 Italian Somaliland and Eritrea were also part of that entity, ruled by a Governor-General or Viceroy.

 Conquered by the Allies in 1941, Italian East Africa was sub-divided.
-Ethiopia liberated its formerly Italian occupied land in 1941.
 Italian Somaliland remained under Italian rule, but as a United Nations protectorate not a colony, until 1960 when it united with British Somaliland, to form the independent state of Somalia.

 Eritrea was made a British protectorate from the end of World War II until 1951.
 However, there was debate as to what should happen with Eritrea after the British left.
 The British delegation to the United Nations proposed that Eritrea be divided along religious lines with the Christians to Ethiopia and the Muslims to Sudan.
 In 1952, the United Nations decided to federate Eritrea to Ethiopia, hoping to reconcile Ethiopian claims of sovereignty and Eritrean aspirations for independence.
 About nine years later, Ethiopian Emperor Haile Selassie dissolved the federation and annexed Eritrea, triggering a thirty-year armed struggle in Eritrea.

 Revolution

-During the 1960s, the Eritrean independence struggle was led by the Eritrean Liberation Front (ELF).
-The independence struggle can properly be understood as the resistance to the annexation of Eritrea by Ethiopia long after the Italians left the territory.
-Additionally, one may consider the actions of the Ethiopian Monarchy against Muslims in the Eritrean government as a contributing factor to the revolution.
+During the 1960s, the Eritrean independence struggle was led by the Eritrean Liberation Front (ELF) in resistance to Ethiopia's annexation of Eritrea long after Italian control ended.
+The Ethiopian Monarchy's actions against Muslims in the Eritrean government also contributed to the revolution.
 At first, this group factionalized the liberation movement along ethnic and geographic lines.
 The initial four zonal commands of the ELF were all lowland areas and primarily Muslim.
 Few Christians joined the organization in the beginning, fearing Muslim domination.

 After growing disenfranchisement with Ethiopian occupation, highland Christians began joining the ELF.
 This growing influx of Christian volunteers prompted the opening of the fifth (highland Christian) command.
 Internal struggles within the ELF command coupled with sectarian violence among the various zonal groups splintered the organization.

 The war started on 1 September 1961 with the Battle of Adal, when Hamid Idris Awate and his companions engaged the occupying Ethiopian Army and police.
 In 1962, Emperor Haile Selassie unilaterally dissolved the federation and the Eritrean parliament and annexed the country.